 That stance has changed.

-Attenborough's latest project includes a book and film both titled, "A Life on Our Planet."
-The documentary premiers on Netflix on October 4.
-He calls this latest project his "witness statement," and on 60 Minutes told correspondent Anderson Cooper "a crime has been committed" against the planet.
+Attenborough said his film, "A Life on Our Planet" is his "witness statement," and on 60 Minutes told correspondent Anderson Cooper "a crime has been committed" against the planet.

 "We're both in broadcasting, if you're going be telling something as though it's true, you better be sure it's true," Attenborough said to Cooper.
 "So I didn't say anything much about the world being in ecological peril until I was absolutely sure that what I was talking about was correct."